Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Butterfly pea tea on white background

-Let’s start with a tea that is sure to catch your eye with its vibrant blue hue.
-Butterfly pea flower tea is made from the petals of the Clitoria Terna tea plant, also known as Asian pigeonwings or butterfly pea flowers.
-When steeped in hot water, the petals release their natural blue pigment, creating a mesmerizing blue tea that can be enjoyed hot or iced.
-Besides its stunning appearance, butterfly pea flower tea is also known for its potential health benefits as it is rich in antioxidants and has anti-inflammatory properties.
+Butterfly pea flower tea is made from the petals of the Clitoria Terna tea plant, which is also called Asian pigeon wings.
+When steeped in hot water, the petals release a blue pigment that creates an aesthetic blue tea that can be drunk hot or iced.
+Besides its stunning appearance, this tea is also credited with potential health benefits as it contains antioxidants and has anti-inflammatory properties.
 (Learn how to make butterfly pea flower kombucha here).

 Guayusa Tea